pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 ![httpfileserver](/assets/images/2020-06-29-22-04-24.png)

-Has a login page, but no obvious way in.
-Is running HTTPFileServer 2.3, Google it to find an exploit [here](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-6287) that says:
+The website has a login page, but no obvious way in.
+I see it is running HTTPFileServer 2.3, Google it to find an exploit [here](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-6287) that says:

 ```text
 The findMacroMarker function in parserLib.pas in Rejetto HTTP File Server (aks HFS or HttpFileServer) 2.3x before 2.3c allows remote attackers to execute arbitrary programs via a %00 sequence in a search action.